73rhodes/talks/functional-intro/README.md

  > You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
  > - Joe Armstrong

  > If you're creating ctor functions and calling new on them, you don't know javascript
  >  - Eric Elliot

+ > I now see my early attempts to support the classical model in JavaScript as a mistake.
+ > - Douglas Crockford

 Motivation:
  - Why OO sometimes sucks